d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 ## Summary

-* Fashion-MNIST is an apparel classification dataset consisting of images representing 10 categories.
-We will use this dataset in subsequent sections and chapters to evaluate various classification algorithms.
+We now have a slightly more realistic dataset to use for classification.
+Fashion-MNIST is an apparel classification dataset consisting of images representing 10 categories.
+We will use this dataset in subsequent sections and chapters to evaluate various network designs, from a simple linear model to advanced residual networks.
+As we commonly do with images, we read them as a tensor of size (minibatch, channels, height, width) dimensions.
+For now, we only have one channel as the images are grayscale (the visualization above use a false color palette for improved visibility).

-* We store the shape of any image with height $h$ width $w$ pixels as $h \times w$ or ($h$, $w$).
-* Data iterators are a key component for efficient performance.
-Rely on well-implemented data iterators that exploit high-performance computing to avoid slowing down your training loop.
+Lastly, data iterators are a key component for efficient performance.
+For instance, we might use GPUs for efficient image decompression, video transcoding or other preprocessing.
+Whenever possible, you should rely on well-implemented data iterators that exploit high-performance computing to avoid slowing down your training loop.

 ## Exercises

 1. Does reducing the `batch_size` (for instance, to 1) affect the reading performance?
 1. The data iterator performance is important.
 Do you think the current implementation is fast enough?
 Explore various options to improve it.
+Use a system profiler to find out where the bottlenecks are.
 1. Check out the framework's online API documentation.
 Which other datasets are available?

 :begin_tab:`mxnet`